 Provide coverage for life

-Permanent life insurance and term life insurance both offer financial security to your loved ones when you die, but are otherwise very different.
-Unlike permanent life insurance, term life insurance only lasts for a set period, usually 10 to 30 years.
+Unlike permanent life insurance, term life insurance only lasts for a set period — usually 10 to 30 years — and then expires

-→ Learn more about the differences between term life and permanent life insurance
+Learn more about term life vs. permanent life insurance

 Pros

-Investment opportunities.
-Permanent life insurance offers an additional tax-free investment alternative, which can be useful if you’re already maximizing your contributions to tax-advantaged accounts like a Roth IRA or a 401(k).
+Cash value: Many types of permanent life insurance offer an additional tax-free cash value portion that can grow over time, which can be useful if you’re already maximizing your contributions to tax-advantaged accounts like a Roth IRA or a 401(k) plan.

 Cons

-Cost.
-Permanent life insurance is significantly more expensive than term life, which makes it hard to keep up with premium payments in the long run.
-If you can’t afford your policy for its entire duration and it lapses, you might risk leaving your family without coverage.
+Cost: Permanent life insurance is significantly more expensive than term life, which makes it hard to keep up with premium payments in the long run.
+If you can’t afford your policy for its entire duration and it lapses, you risk leaving your family without coverage and losing the money you already paid toward premiums.

-Risk of reducing your death benefit.
-While many permanent life insurance policies allow you to withdraw money from the cash value while you’re alive, you might risk eating into the death benefit you’ll leave to your beneficiaries if you can’t pay the money back.
+Risk of reducing your death benefit: While many permanent life insurance policies allow you to withdraw money from the cash value while you’re alive, you risk depleting the death benefit you’ll leave to your beneficiaries if you can’t pay the money back.

 Types of permanent life insurance